 20 But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirtyfold, some sixty, and some a hundred.

 As we have already seen seed on wayside soil will not produce faith, for that seed is immediately taken by the devil.
 Wayside hearts are those who do not plow up their harden heart.
-They are not giving full attention to the Word when it is proclaimed.
-Then there is the stony ground heart, which is the believer who is not a doer but a hearer only of the Word.
-Next is the thorny ground believer whose priorities are on other things.
+They are ruled by their fleshly nature.
+Then there is the stony ground heart, which is the believer who is not a doer but a hearer only of the Word, not willing to give up their will for God’s will.
+Next is the thorny ground believer whose focus is on other things.
 The fourth heart condition Jesus reveals is good ground, which receives the seed and produces faith.